garrettstott/arch_postgresql/README.md

 Some psql commands to keep handy command	explanation
 \c databaseName	connect to a particular database
-\du	list all users and their permission levels
+\u	list all users and their permission levels
-\dt	shows summary information about all tables in the current database
+\t	shows summary information about all tables in the current database
 \q or CTRL+d	exit/quit the psql shell

 Configuring PostgreSQL